mspnp/performance-optimization/ExtraneousFetching/docs/ExtraneousFetching.md

 ## How to detect the problem

-Symptoms of retrieving too much data in an application include high latency and low throughput.
+Symptoms of extraneous fetching in an application include high latency and low throughput.
 If the data is retrieved from a data store, then increased contention is also probable.
 End-users are likely to report extended response times and possible failures caused by services timing out due to increased network traffic and resource conflicts in the data store.
 These failures could manifest themselves as HTTP 500 (Internal Server) errors or HTTP 503 (Service Unavailable) errors.
 In these cases, you should examine the event logs for the web server which are likely to contain more detailed information about the causes and circumstances of the errors.

 ----------